Flag a conversation

 What changes

-- A red flag indicator appears on the conversation row in the list.
+- A red flag indicator appears on the conversation row in the list for users with permission to see flags.

 - The flag and its comment are visible to anyone with permission to see flags on this conversation.